yan-soon/tp/docs/UserGuide.md

 The `edit` command allows you to edit the details of a module that you have added into GradPad.

 You can edit a module by specifying the module code of the module in the Completed Modules list, followed by the fields you wish to edit with their respective prefixes, 'c/' for module code, 't/' for tags.
 You may edit multiple fields in a single `edit` command.

+Module title and modular credits for respective module code will be automatically updated with data from NUSMods.

  <div markdown="block" class="alert alert-info">